Tim-Barton/Tim-Barton.github.io/_drafts/relative-estimation.md

 | Bath Bombs | Books<br> Flowers (Shops) | Flowers (Florist)<br>Massage | Jewellery | Cruise |
 | ~$5 | ~$20-$30 | $50-$100 | $100-$200 | $1000+ |

-These rough estimates now allow us to think about the cost vs. value and whether it would be better to get one big present, or a few small present with the budget we've allotted.
+These rough estimates now allow us to think about the cost vs. value and whether it would be better to get one big present, or a few small presents with the budget we've allotted.

 We can estimate software features in the same way, either to understand what's possible within a budget, or what the rough total cost of all the desired features.